deividAlfa/stm32_soldering_iron_controller/README.md

 Delete the T12.ioc file, checkout or download the code in a zip.

-Go to the project folder, and paste Core and Drivers folders, overwriting al files.
+Go to the project folder, and paste Core and Drivers folders, overwriting all files.
 There are two .ioc (CUBEMX templates) included by default:

         - T12-STM32F072.ioc : For Quicko T12 with STM32F072